 Take it in steps

 If you have a lot of choices, try discussing them in waves.
 Having too many options at once can overload the brain and not allow your team to think critically about each one.
-Try 2-3 options at a time and go from there.
+Try two-to-three options at a time and go from there.

 Think about your goals